 Writing MetaMask Tests with Synpress

-A detailed guide on how to write MetaMask tests with Synpress, the challenges I encountered, and the solutions I found to overcome them.
+A practical guide to writing MetaMask tests with Synpress, including the issues I ran into and the workarounds that helped.

-When you want to write tests for your Web3 application, Synpress can be one of the most logical options.
-I want to share my experiences and the problems I encountered with this library, which was developed as a Cypress plugin.
-This article is written for readers who have basic knowledge of Web3 testing and want to learn more about this topic.
+When you need to write tests for a Web3 application, Synpress can be one of the most practical options.
+It is built as a Cypress plugin, and in this article I want to share my experience with it, including the problems I ran into along the way.
+This guide is written for readers who already have basic knowledge of Web3 testing and want to go a little deeper.

 Installation